Professor Rogge will not be accepting applications for graduate students for the 2024-2025 academic year.

 - Implicit attitudes (e.g., subconscious attitudes toward a partner or family member that can shape the course of relationships)

-collectively contribute to the development of relationship and family health and discord.
+collectively contribute to the development of individual, relationships, and family wellbeing and flourishing or discord and distress.

 In addition, Dr. Rogge's research also explores methods of preventing marital and family discord through interventions designed to strengthen relationships and families.

 - Promoting Awareness, Improving Relationships (PAIR).
 The PAIR program is an innovative approach that encourages couples to use popular media (movies and TV shows) as a method of easing into discussions of their own relationships.
-PAIR offered comparable 3-year benefits to those seen with the CARE and PREP programs, cutting the divorce rate in half over the early years of marriage (Rogge et al., 2013)
+PAIR offered comparable 3-year benefits to those seen with the CARE and PREP programs, cutting the divorce rate in half over the early years of marriage (Rogge et al., 2013).
+We now have data from an RCT of PAIR vs. a waitlist in 170 couples and are preparing manuscripts from that study.

 - Reflecting to Enrich Family Life and Enhance Coparental Teamwork (REFLECT).
 The REFLECT program builds on the findings with PAIR, extending this innovative approach to the task of strengthening families.
 Thus, REFLECT encourages coparents to use popular media (movies and TV shows) as a method of easing into parenting discussions.
 A recent pilot study in 36 families suggested that in comparison to a no-treatment control group, families completing REFLECT discussions demonstrated more adaptive coparenting (greater cooperation and support) and greater use of adaptive parenting strategies.

-To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over 20 large-scale online research projects - see http://www.couples-research.com - that have collected data from over 35,000 online respondents, augmenting his laboratory studies of romantic relationships and families.
-Dr. Rogge and his students typically use advanced multivariate statistical techniques (e.g., Item Response Theory, Hierarchical Linear Modeling, Structural Equation Modeling, Latent Class Analysis) to examine the relationships between sets of variables being examined.
+To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over large-scale online research projects - see http://www.couples-research.com - that have collected data from over 70,000 online respondents, augmenting his laboratory studies of romantic relationships and families.
+Dr. Rogge and his students typically use advanced multivariate statistical techniques (e.g., Item Response Theory, Hierarchical Linear Modeling, Structural Equation Modeling, Multilevel SEM, Latent Profile Analysis, network analysis, meta-analysis) to examine the relationships between sets of variables being examined.

 Courses Offered (subject to change)